csdms/babelizer/docs/source/index.rst

 Help
 ====

-Adding a BMI to a model can be a daunting task.
+Adding a BMI to a model and babelizing it can be a daunting task.
 If you'd like assistance, CSDMS can help.
 Depending on your need, we can provide advice or consulting services.
 Feel free to contact us through the `CSDMS Help Desk`_.